huggingface/blog/sentiment-analysis-python.md

 ```

 ### 2. Set up Twitter API credentials
-Next, we will set up the credentials for interacting with the Twitter API.
+Next, you will set up the credentials for interacting with the Twitter API.
 First, you'll need to sign up for a [developer account on Twitter](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api).
 Then, you have to create a new project and connect an app to get an API key and token.
 You can follow this [step-by-step guide](https://developer.twitter.com/en/docs/tutorials/step-by-step-guide-to-making-your-first-request-to-the-twitter-api-v2) to get your credentials.

 Once you have the API key and token, let's create a wrapper with Tweepy for interacting with the Twitter API: